[This article is part of the Learner's Maya Glyph Guide.]

 YAX.<k’o:ja>.a.AHK IX.<<ya/wa:na>:<k’o.jo>>

-· A. Left fist with fingers and thumb downwards, viewed from the back of the hand.
+o A left hand with fingers quite tightly curled to form a fist, pointing downwards, viewed from the back of the hand.

-· Do not confuse this with CHOK, which has the index finger stretched out pointing downwards, with many tiny dots (representing incense) falling downwards from the hand.
+· Do not confuse this with CHOK, which has the index finger stretched out pointing downwards, with many tiny dots (representing droplets of incense) falling downwards from the hand.

-· TRT Monument 6 J17b has fingers and thumb downwards, and it could be a right fist.
+· TRT Monument 6 J17b has the thumb upwards, and it could be a right fist.

 Variant: “kuch” above two kawaks